-Six months before the revolt, the authorities had received some information that a rebellion was brewing.
+Six months before the 1835 rising, the Portuguese colonizers had received some information that an uprising was brewing.
 Malam Bubakar Ahuna, a leading Muslim scholar throughout Bahia, who organized Muslim community events, was exile.
-Despite this, the plans for the revolt were already finalized and distributed to Muslims throughout Bahia.
+Despite this, the plans for the rising had been finalized and distributed to Muslims throughout Bahia.

 The revolt was to take place after the fajr (dawn) prayer on January 25th, 1835, which was the 27th of Ramadan, 1250 in the Muslim calendar.
 Some Muslims consider the 27th to be the most probable date for Laylat al-Qadr, the Night of Power, when the Quran was revealed to Prophet Muhammad.
 The Muslims of Bahia chose this date in the hopes that the heightened spiritual state of the community would lead to greater chances for success.

-However, the largest group traveled up the hill toward Palace Square (Praça Municipal today), and continued to fight.
-The rebels decided to first attack the city palace of the jail, attempting to free a Muslim leader, Pacifico Licutan.
-The prison guards proved too much for the rebels, who perhaps were looking to supplement their weak supply of arms with the jailers’.
-Under heavy fire, they withdrew from the prison and retreated to the Largo de Teatro.
+However, the largest group traveled toward Palace Square to attack the jail, attempting to free a Muslim leader, Pacifico Licutan.
+Under heavy fire, they had to withdraw from the prison and retreat to the Largo de Teatro.
 When reinforcements arrived, they attacked a nearby post of soldiers in order to take their weapons.
-They marched toward the officer’s barracks, and put up a good fight, however, the soldiers were able to pull the gate guarding the barracks shut.
-After failing to take several more key positions, the rebels decided to head through the city, toward Cabrito, the designated meeting spot.
+They marched toward the barracks and put up a brave and courageous fight, however, the soldiers were able to pull the gate guarding the barracks shut.
+After failing to take several more key positions, the freedom fighters decided to go to Cabrito, the designated meeting spot.

 However, in between Cabrito and Salvador da Bahia was the Brazilian cavalry.
 And when they met in Água de Meninos, the most decisive battle of the revolt took place.

-At about 3:00 AM, the rebels reached Água de Meninos.
-The footsoldiers immediately retreated inside the confines of the barracks while the men on horseback stayed outside.
-The rebels, who now only numbered about 50–60, did not attempt to attack the barracks.
+At about 3:00 AM, the 50 to 60 freedom fighters reached Água de Meninos and decided did to not attack the barracks.
 Instead, they sought a way around it.
-However, they were met with fire from the barracks, followed by a cavalry charge, which proved too powerful for the rebels.
-After the rebels were completely devastated, more arrived.
-After assessing the situation, they decided that their only hope would be to attack and take the barracks.
-However, this desperate attempt proved futile, and the rebels quickly decided to flee.
-The cavalry mounted one last charge that finished them off.
+However, they were met with fire from the barracks, followed by a cavalry charge.
+More freedom fighters arrived, and after assessing the situation, they decided that their only hope would be to attack and take the barracks.
+However, this attempt was unsuccessful and the freedom fighters quickly decided to dispersed.

-Fearful that the whole state of Bahia would follow the example of Saint-Domingue (Haiti) and rise up and revolt, the authorities quickly sentenced four of the rebels to death, sixteen to prison, eight to forced labour, and forty-five to flogging.
-The remainder of surviving leaders of the revolt were then deported back to Africa by the authorities; it is believed that some members of the Brazilian community in Lagos, Nigeria, Tabom People of Ghana are descended from this deportation, although descendants of these Afro-Brazilian repatriates are reputed to be widespread throughout West Africa (such as Sylvanus Olympio, the first president of Togo).
+Fearful that the whole state of Bahia would follow the example of Saint-Domingue (Haiti) and rise up and revolt, the authorities quickly sentenced four of the freedom fighters to death, sixteen to prison, eight to forced labour, and forty-five to flogging.
+The remainder of surviving leaders of the revolt were then deported back to Africa by the colonizers; it is believed that some members of the Brazilian community in Lagos, Nigeria, Tabom People of Ghana are descended from this deportation, although descendants of these exiled Afrikan-Brazilian are reputed to be widespread throughout West Africa (such as Sylvanus Olympio, the first president of Togo).

-The remaining Malês were watched by the Brazilian authorities very carefully and in subsequent years intensive efforts were made to force conversions to Catholicism.
-However, the African Muslim community was not erased overnight, and as late as 1910 it is estimated there were still some 100,000 African Muslims living in Brazil.
+The remaining Malês were watched by the Brazilian colonizers very carefully and in subsequent years intensive efforts were made to force conversions to Catholicism.
+However, the African Muslim community was not erased overnight, and as late as 1910 it is estimated there were still some 100,000 Afrikan Muslims living in Brazil.